Hannah-Arendt-Project/OCR2TEI/README.md

 `xjc -d ocr2tei/src/main/java -p de.sub.goettingen.arendt.output.generated  outputTemplate.xsd`

 Afterwards you have to adapt the classes under de.sub.goettingen.arendt.ocrmapping for the changed structure.

+# New for v1.1

+ * Support for XPath expression before processing
+ * extracting of main document language
+ * each TEI document gets an ID
+ * support for foreign element if specified via command line option
+ * improved whitespace handling.
+The OCR output is missing some whitespaces, this version tries the best to fix the whitespaces

 # Further information